lmco/mcf/SECURITY.md

 [mbee-software.fc-space@lmco.com](mailto:mbee-software.fc-space@lmco.com).
 This will notify the Lockheed Martin MBEE Software Engineering team of the issue.
-Your email will be acknowledged within 1 business day and a more detailed follow-up will be provided with 5 business days.
+Your email will be acknowledged within 1 business day and a more detailed follow-up will be provided within 5 business days.

 When disclosing a vulnerability, please provide the following information:

-- Server information: any environment details about the instance of MBEE on which the issue was identified that can reasonably be provided.
+- Server information: any environment details that can be provided about the instance of MBEE on which the vulnerability was identified on.
-- The MBEE version (can be retrieved from the MBEE /about page) and whether or not the original source code has been modified.
-Details about any modifications can be helpful if they can be provided.
+- The MBEE version (can be retrieved from the MBEE `/about` page)
+- Whether or not the original source code has been modified.
+Details about any modifications can be helpful, if that information can be provided.
 - A detailed description of the issue (the more detail, the better) so our team can quickly reproduce the issue.
-- Organization(s) impacted/affected
+- Organization(s) impacted/affected.

-#### Encryption key for `mbee-software.fc-space@lmco.com`
-If your disclosure is particularly sensitive, you may choose to encrypt your report using the following GPG public key:
+If your disclosure is of a sensitive nature, you may choose to encrypt your report using the following GPG public key:

 ```